Mulc1b3R/zendog/README.md

 Built using Next.js, TypeScript, and Tailwind CSS.

-The project is an interface for OpenAI's natural language machine learning models commonly known as Chat GPT ( “Generative Pre-trained Transformer” and requires an API_KEY which is free here :https://platform.openai.com/account/api-keys The key is pre-loded with $5.00 credit for developement purposes.
+zendog is an interface for OpenAI's natural language machine learning models commonly known as Chat GPT ( “Generative Pre-trained Transformer” and requires an API_KEY which is free here :https://platform.openai.com/account/api-keys The key is pre-loded with $5.00 credit for developement purposes.